IgorKrupenja/vscode-github-soft-theme/README.md

 ## Feedback

-If you like the theme, you add a review here or star on [Github](https://github.com/IgorKrupenja/vscode-github-soft-theme).
+If you like the theme, please add a review here or star on [Github](https://github.com/IgorKrupenja/vscode-github-soft-theme).

 If you have suggestions, please open an [issue](https://github.com/IgorKrupenja/vscode-github-soft-theme/issues/new) or, even better, a [pull request](https://github.com/IgorKrupenja/vscode-github-soft-theme/pulls).